apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Split namespace bundles

 One namespace bundle can contain multiple topics but can be served by only one broker.
-If a single bundle is creating an excessive load on a broker, an admin can split the bundle using the command below, permitting one or more of the new bundles to be unloaded, thus spreading the load across the brokers.
+If a single bundle is creating an excessive load on a broker, an admin can split the bundle using the command below, permitting one or more of the new bundles to be unloaded, thus balancing the load across the brokers.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->